cjdango/coding-challenges/README.md

 <!-- START Counting minimum steps -->
 # Counting minimum steps
-Given an integer n, return the minimum number of steps to minimize `n` to 1
+Given a positive integer n, return the minimum number of steps to minimize `n` to 1

 ### Available steps